IanFinlayson/exploring-cs/chapter09.md

 Imagine that we were writing a program where we wanted to store a large amount of data.
 For example, imagine we were writing a program to figure calculate your grade in a class.
 We might want to store all of our grades into the program.
-Let\'s say we have 10 quiz grades in the class.
+Let's say we have 10 quiz grades in the class.
 We might write code like this:

 ``` {.python}